PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Tensorboard

-This function can be added to the shell configuration file (`~/.bashrc` on Linux or `~/.bash_profile` on macOS) on your local machine (e.g., laptop) to create an SSH tunnel for using Tensorboard (see [directions for Tensorboard](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#tensorboard)) on tigergpu:
+This function can be added to the shell configuration file (`~/.bashrc` on Linux or `~/.bash_profile` on macOS) on your local machine (e.g., laptop) to create an SSH tunnel for using Tensorboard (see [directions for Tensorboard](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#tensorboard)) on della-gpu:

 ```
 board() {